 What This Course Covers

 Global 10 covers significant events in global history from around the early 1700s up to the present date.
-Some popular topics include the rise and fall of nations, imperialism, World Wars I and II, terrorism, and the development and impact of one of the world's most destructive forces: Socialism and Communism/Marxism.
-Hopefully by studying these units and events you'll have a better understanding of the world we live in today and why.
+Some popular topics include the rise and fall of nations, imperialism, World Wars I and II, terrorism, and the development of Communism/Marxism along with the oppression, fascism, and genocide that goes with it .
+Hopefully by studying these units and events you'll have a better understanding of the world we live in today and why past events matter as we move forward.

 How Your Course Grade is Determined

-Vocabulary Quizzes = 35%: These will be given once a week (or once every two weeks) and is based solely on what's in the "Vocabulary Packet."
-The format consists of fill-in-the-blank.
+Vocabulary Quizzes = 35%: These will be given approximately once a week and are based solely on what's in the "Vocabulary Packet."
+The format consists of fill-in-the-blank (no word banks or multiple choice).
 As we fill in words during the year, the list grows for words you may see on the quizzes.
-Normally quizzes will be about 5-8 questions with a word bank, though the choices in the word bank will greatly outnumber the number of questions.
+Normally quizzes will be about 10 questions.

-Unit Tests = 40%: Unit tests will be similar to the vocab quizzes in format but with many more questions.
+Unit Tests = 55%: Unit tests will be similar to the vocab quizzes in format (fill-ins - no word banks or multiple choice) but with many more questions.
 In addition to fill-ins, you may periodically have questions where the answer stems from a document provided (e.g. a cartoon, chart, graph, quote, short reading passage, etc.).
+Anything from the unit notes is subject to being on a unit test.

 Keys to Success in Global 10